IBM-Cloud/HybridBanking-Android/README.md

    You can get both of these by clicking on **Mobile Options** in your Bluemix Mobile Backend application dashboard.

 ### Feedback Manager application with Watson
 Next, you will need to deploy a node.js application which the Bank would use internally to manage all the feedback.
+In a hybrid scenario, you would run this application in Bluemix Local.

 1. Go here: https://github.com/IBM-Bluemix/HybridBanking-FeedbackManager
 2. If you have **git** installed, you know what to do.
 If not, click on **Download Zip** and extract it.